 Welcome to Peak 65

 Baby boomers, the members of the post-World War II generation born between 1946 and 1964, are making history yet again.
-A report from the Institute for Lifetime Income estimated that 4.1 million Americans born in 1959 will turn 65 in 2024, and similar numbers will follow every year through 2027.
+A report from the Institute for Lifetime Income estimated that 4.1 million Americans born in 1959 turned 65 in 2024, and similar numbers will follow every year through 2027.
 That’s more people reaching this milestone than ever before in the nation’s history.

 All those birthdays are especially significant because 65 is the age when most U.S. citizens and permanent residents are first able to sign up for Medicare.
 Even though the age to retire with full Social Security benefits has gradually gone up since a 1983 change in law (and will be 67 for anyone born in 1960 or later), the age for Medicare eligibility has stayed the same since the program’s founding in 1965.